mvysny/vaadin-on-kotlin/docs/guides/grids.md

 }
 ```

-The `addColumnFor()` will set the column header automatically, by converting `dateOfBirth` camelCase to `Date Of Birth` Human Friendly
+The `columnFor()` will set the column header automatically, by converting `dateOfBirth` camelCase to `Date Of Birth` Human Friendly
 format.
 It will also use the default renderer/converter pair which simply calls `.toString()` on any value of that particular property.
 The column is also by default sortable.
 To override this behavior, you can provide a configuration block to the `addColumnFor()` function
 which will allow you to configure the column further (simply by calling setters/methods on the `Grid.Column` receiver).

-The `addColumnFor()` function is tailored towards creating columns bound to a bean property.
+The `columnFor()` function is tailored towards creating columns bound to a bean property.
 If you wish to create columns not backed by
 any property (say, a column with the "Show Details" link), you can simply use the `addColumn()` function as provided by the Vaadin Grid
 itself.
 Please see above for the example.